 This limits the video playing capability and reduces the quality of service.
-Due to this, there is a high chance of early user drop out, negative impact on overall CPM and ad completion rate.
+Due to this, there is a high chance of early user dropout, a negative impact on overall CPM, and ad completion rate.
 The traditional method caused an additional overhead and burden on publishers due to its negative effect on streaming solutions.
-Thankfully, SSAI is at publishers’ rescue.
+Thankfully, SSAI is at the publishers’ rescue.

 - SSAI helps in bypassing ad blockers allowing the video ads to display with their full potential.